thetarnav/solid-devtools/packages/debugger/README.md

 }
 ```

-### Using Locator
+### Using component locator

+*Debugger feature inspired by [LocatorJS](https://www.locatorjs.com)*

-The locator let's you locate components on the page, and go to their source code in your IDE.
+Locator let's you locate components on the page, and go to their source code in your IDE.
 All you need to do is configure it by calling `useLocator` with some options.

 ```ts
 import { useLocator } from 'solid-devtools'